How to Makeover a Vintage Stereo Cabinet

 I then taped them off to begin painting.
 Looking back, it probably would have been easier to do this part last, but I like to make things difficult for myself….It makes a fun challenge.
 (NOT)

 Time to get started on the fun part!
 I cleaned the entire piece with a mild detergent and did a light sanding.
-I have found that this fakey Mahogany stain that was used from about 1920-1960’s is a killer bleed through.
+I have found that this fakey Mahogany stain that was used from about 1920-1960s is a killer bleed-through.
 I used Zinsser spray Lacquer and covered the entire piece with two thorough coats.
-When the lacquer was dry, I mixed a dark grey and light grey Chalk Based Paint together to create this soft grey.
+When the lacquer was dry, I mixed dark grey and light grey DIY Paint to create this soft grey.

-After my 1st coat dried, I noticed I was still getting a little bleed through.
-Sometimes you will need to apply a little more lacquer where the bleed through is occurring.
-I spot treated it with a spritz of lacquer, you can use clear nail polish and a steady hand to get the same effect.
-I like to use lacquer because the end result will be more seamless.
-When lacquer dried, I painted the 2nd coat.
+After my 1st coat dried, I noticed I was still getting a little bleed-through.
+Sometimes you will need to apply a little more lacquer where the bleed-through is occurring.
+I spot-treated it with a spritz of lacquer, you can use clear nail polish and a steady hand to get the same effect.
+I like to use lacquer because the result will be more seamless.
+When the lacquer dried, I painted the 2nd coat.

 Next time you find an old stereo cabinet, don’t assume it is useless.
-Vinyl has made a big come back and with a little patience and definitely a sense of humor for the challenges you will find along the way, you can have a pretty sweet Vintage Stereo cabinet playing your old favorites.
+Vinyl has made a big come back and with a bit of patience and a sense of humor for the challenges you will find along the way, you can have a pretty sweet Vintage Stereo cabinet playing your old favorites.

 That’s it for this week’s Trashy Tuesday.
 I have TONS more junk to share with you soon.
-Hope you have the trashiest week full of tons of junk.
+I hope you have the trashiest week full of tons of junk.